kubernetes/sig-release/release-engineering/README.md

 - First, bring it up in a Slack channel post that you can’t finish something.
 - If no one responds within 2-3 days, cc @leads to raise awareness.
 - Once someone claims the issue from you, unassign yourself from the GitHub issue.
-- If the matter is not urgent, you can raise it at the Release Engineering.
+- If the matter is not urgent, you can raise it at the Release Engineering meeting.
 This tends to be successful and increases visibility around the issue.
 - Please do not reassign work to others without some sort of communication first.

 ### Tracking Progress